 I emailed the community groups that does work in and for Williamsburg, and approached them to talk so that I can have local information.

-average standart applies to neighborhoods/ quality of life looks the same
+What is the average standart that applies to neighborhoods/ does quality of life looks the same?

 Krzysztof: invisible people having a visibility

 What is it?
 How do we fix it?: http://onosfootprints.org/in-the-shadow-of-gentrification/

 I thought that this data was really useful but it doesn’t name Q1 09-Q2 09-Q3 09-Q4 09 specifically, and it is not clear on where those places are and where the data is from; but I can use the indicators to further my research on the gentrified area.

 This data showed the demographic data according to the zip codes and I wanted to use Williamsburg as my main location but also I want my project to be applicaple to most of the places.

 -Mission Playground is Not For Sale: “This dynamic came to a head last week when a group of Dropbox employees in San Francisco’s notoriously gentrifying Mission District tried to kick a group of local kids off a soccer field they had reserved.”

 Research about it: “Neighborhoods, then, are not just homes, but opportunities for profit and redevelopment.
 And the renewal fantasy that defines them hides an often racist history of deliberate and concentrated impoverishment, one that’s inevitably copied wherever poor residents are forced to move next — usually the isolated suburbs they were barred from occupying in the first place”